Ziggy-Z/Capstone-Project/README.md

 ### Author
 **Zegedam Zegeye**
 ### Executive Summary
-This project aims to evaluate various classification models to predict student academic performance and identify the key factors that contribute to student failure.
+This project aims to evaluate various classification models to predict student academic performance and identify the key factors contributing to student failure.
 By analyzing these factors, schools can implement targeted interventions to help improve student outcomes.

 ### Rationale
 Understanding the reasons behind student failure is critical for educators, policymakers, and stakeholders.
 Identifying key factors that influence student performance will enable educators to design targeted interventions that can support at-risk students and improve overall academic outcomes while also optimizing resource allocation by identifying students who need additional support early on.